chiisquare/100-days-of-code/log.md

 **Today's Progress**: took two days as a break to adjust to onboarding at a new job. these days were spent with me reading through game dev notes on Learn to Code RPG from freeCodeCamp in my spare time and starting to download the necessary software needed for the Relational Database Curriculum (also from fCC).

-**Thoughts:** I feel a little bit over my head....
+**Thoughts:** I feel like I'm a bit in over my head....
 I'm not entirely sure what languages like Bash are for, even after maxing out my stats in the coding RPG. but that's what the Internet is for, amirite?

 ### Day 6: Feb.
 10th, 2022 Thursday

 **Today's Progress**: spent about an hour or so finishing the set up of the aforementioned software (Docker, Git, Visual Studio Code, and an extension?) on my main computer and Surface before finally starting the tutorial.

 **Thoughts:** Let me tell you, it was a RIDE trying to set the curriculum up these past few days!
 Having to use the git CMD terminal, remembering how to operate said terminal (when it was sort of assumed in the instructions), getting my Visual Studio Code to recognize that I've configured my Git account on my Git software by restarting the software... not getting it to work then... and then restarting the whole computer, which made it work.
-Lots of googling, asking my developer dad (who is also my biological dad) for help, and getting frustrated.
-Is this the software developer experience?
+Lots of googling, asking my developer dad (who is also my biological dad lol) for help, and getting frustrated.
+Is this the software developer experience???
 Meanwhile, the actual tutorial itself was much more straightforward.
 Learned about Bash, Git (cursory level), JSON, Docker, and terminals.
-Feeling a little in over my head right now, but that's okay.
+Feeling a little in over my head still, but that's okay.

 ### Day 7: Feb.
 11th, 2022 Friday